NomicFoundation/hardhat/docs/src/content/hardhat-runner/docs/getting-started/index.md

 To get help for a specific task run: npx hardhat help [task]
 ```

-This is the list of built-in tasks, plus others that come from the recommended plugins you just installed.
-This is your starting point to find out what tasks are available to run.
+The list of available tasks includes the built-in ones and also those that came with any installed plugins. `npx hardhat` is your starting point to find out what tasks are available to run.

 ### Compiling your contracts

-Next, if you take a look at `contracts/`, you should be able to find `Lock.sol`:
+Next, if you take a look in the `contracts/` folder, you'll see `Lock.sol`:

 <<< @/../packages/hardhat-core/sample-projects/javascript/contracts/Lock.sol